davenpi/davenpi.github.io/_projects/glider.md

 ## The project

-My interest in aviation led me to want to include some flight research into my PhD.
-Much of my work is related to the control of dynamical systems so coming up with a project wasn't too hard.
-This is what I came up with.
+My interest in aviation inspired this project.

 Suppose we have a model of a gliding object (i.e. the object can create no thrust).
 Can we include a way for it's shape to change and use that shape change to try and land it at specific locations?
 That's the basic question.
 I thought this would be an interesting way